annegretW/Masterarbeit_EEG_Uncertainties/README.md

 ## How to run the project?
 1. Create a config file in 2d/configs.

-2. Create Transfermatrix or Leadfieldmatrix (if not already existent).
+2. Create transfer matrix or leadfield matrix (if not already existent).
 ```
 cd 2d/python
 python3 create_data.py "LOCAL_CONFIG_PATH"